1 Maximise your savings

-Check competitor offers through a comparison website such as MoneySuperMarket.com.
-Then call your provider’s retention department and say you're thinking of leaving.
+Check competitor offers through comparison websites, then call your provider’s retention department and say you're thinking of leaving.

 Use key negotiation phrases such as: ‘I’m paying too much for my current package’, ‘A competitor offers a similar deal, but for less money’ or ‘I am leaving’.

 Time your call wisely and avoid busy peak periods, such as Mondays, lunch hours and weekends – you might need extra time to make your case successfully.

 Do you need a TV licence for streaming services?

 Just as nutritionists advise dieters to start by clearing out their kitchen cupboards, the first step in making a budget is to give your finances a thorough sort out.

 Scrutinise your bank and credit-card statements to determine where your money is coming from, how much there is and where it's all going.
 Many of us overlook the little extras that can send a budget into the red.

 Ten tips for eating well on a budget.

 Simplify the process and track your spending with budgeting software on your computer, tablet or smartphone.
 This usually helps you to produce a monthly budget, illustrates how you’re currently spending your money and enables you to track the status of your savings and investments.

 Try the Money Advice Service’s free, easy online budget planner.